Page Refresh AI/Service Pages

 What this audit is looking for

-This audit focuses on whether the page is persuasive enough to convert and specific enough to rank: service clarity, trust-building content, objection handling, FAQ depth, and internal links to the right supporting assets.
+This audit focuses on whether the page is clear, trustworthy, and specific enough for a service buyer: service clarity, entity context, trust-building content, objection handling, buyer-question depth, AI-readable answers, measurement signals, and internal links to the right supporting assets.

 Common content problems on these pages